itzkavishka/itzkavishka.github.io/content/posts/security/internet_archive_hacked.md

     appendFilePath: true # to append file path to Edit link
 ---

 Internet Wayback Machine Hacked, 31 Million Credentials Leaked

 ---

 Looks like the [Internet Wayback Machine](https://archive.org/) has been hacked, with around 33 million user credentials stolen including Internet Archive's authentication database(About 6.4GB SQL file).
 The site’s been down for over a day now.
 If you've ever used the Internet Archive, there's a good chance your passwords might be out in the wild.

+The hackers are claiming they’re pro-Palestine, but in my opinion, it’s likely that they’re not genuinely supporting that cause.
+No matter their intentions, this will impact all the users of the archive, and people will blame the hackers regardless.(That's one of the intentions,innit 😅)

+I’ve noticed the Internet Archive has been under heavy DDoS attacks these past few days, and now this.
+The site’s currently down for maintenance, and they’ve said they’ll be back soon.

 Go check the [Have I Been Pwned](https://haveibeenpwned.com/) site to see if your info’s been leaked.

-The hackers are saying they’re pro-Palestine, but honestly, I think it’s just a false flag operation trying to mess with Palestine supporters.
-No matter what their intentions are, this is going to hurt all the users of the archive, and people will blame the hackers anyways(That's the intention innit).

-I’ve noticed the Internet Archive has been under heavy DDoS attacks these past few weeks, and now this.
-The site’s currently down for maintenance, and they’ve said they’ll be back soon.

-In the meantime, make sure to check if your credentials were leaked.
+IMO, I believe that this is a state/corporation-sponsored attack from a certain perspective. 💲